jasontankapps/conlang-toolbox-translations/README.md

 #### info.syllablesExample

-This is a block of text representing a set of Syllables.
-It can be used in the next key.
+This is an array of strings representing a set of Syllables.
+It is presented between the beginning of the Syllables section (either `syllablesStart` or `syllablesStartIsOverview`) and the `syllables` key below.

 ```javascript
 [